Platform

 • The capacity of the project to ensure the longevity and self-sustainability of the funds.

-• Include any other required documents.
+• Attach any other documents required specific to the application.

 • The "Fonds locaux" are tools designed to accelerate business projects across the territory, proactively supporting initiatives.